ColeSkene/Arbela-WorkerCheckIn-PowerApp/README.md

 	• Selfie Screen
 		○ Note that the Camera screen will automatically capture an image after a 5 second countdown and options will be presented to "Continue" or "Retake"
 	• Questionnaire Screen
+		○ Note that after 20 seconds of inactivity, the Questionnaire will begin to "Timeout" with a 10 second countdown timer with Yes/No options to Quit/Abandon the questionnaire
 		○ Note that the Questionnaire Screen contains the following elements w/ text corresponding to the selected default Language Profile:
 			§ Header Text
 			§ Yes Button